pmary/pmary.github.io/_posts/en/2026-02-17-the-broken-ladder-part-2-how-to-build-a-retention-moat-before-the-senior-talent-crisis-hits.markdown

 So I started thinking about the ladder differently:

-**Junior (E1-E2): The Validator.** I noticed a pattern in our juniors' PRs: they were shipping faster than ever, but their code review comments had gone from paragraphs to thumbs-up emojis.
-They weren't learning from the code anymore, they were forwarding it.

-The junior role hasn't disappeared.
+**Junior (E1-E2): The Validator.** The junior role hasn't disappeared.
 It's shifted.
 The primary job is no longer writing code from scratch: it's evaluating, testing, and understanding AI-generated code.
 Can they explain why this implementation works?
 Can they spot the edge case the AI missed?
 If you measure juniors on bugs caught in AI-generated code, on review quality, on their ability to articulate trade-offs, then, reviewing AI output becomes a powerful learning mechanism.
 If you measure them on tickets closed, it's just a treadmill.

 **Mid-level (E3): The Orchestrator.** One of my mid-levels described his job shift as going from "building services" to "making sure AI-generated services actually integrate with our current infrastructure and golden paths."
 He wasn't exaggerating.
 Mid-levels become system integrators: the people who manage the context AI tools lack and translate business requirements into constraints AI can execute against.
 Less implementation code, more connective tissue: API contracts, failure handling across service boundaries, system-level optimization.